 Water underfloor heating systems, in contrast, are a network of pipes linked to your boiler that pump hot water around the room.
 Because underfloor heating systems distribute heat more evenly than radiators, they actually use water at a lower heat than a radiator.
 This ensures that your boiler is more efficient.

 The difficulty with water-based systems is based around the installation, and costs are typically initially higher for this reason.
 Unless you're a professional plumber, it's inadvisable to try and install the system yourself.
 Pipes are thicker than wires, so there needs to be enough room in your floor for the system to be installed, or the ground may need to be slightly raised.
 This means that while they’re a great solution for new builds, they can be difficult to install on some properties.
-Consequently, installing a water-based system is not easy and, unlike electric systems, shouldn’t be installed without assistance.

 The type of system you install will depend on the type of floor you have, with different types available for different surfaces.
 Electric underfloor heating systems can generally be installed yourself, cutting the overall cost.